-Nevertheless, the hereditary nature of Irish surnames means that names traditionally belonged to certain areas.
-This map from the dedicated genealogy website of the National Archives of Ireland shows just where in the country your original namesake came from.
+Nevertheless, the hereditary nature of each Irish surname means that names traditionally belonged to certain areas.
+This map from the dedicated genealogy website of the National Archives of Ireland shows where in the country your original namesake came from.

 There are many interesting peculiarities about Irish surnames and it’s worth looking into the history of your own name.
 For instance, research shows that 17% of Y (male) chromosomes in the north-west of the island share a genetic link with a 5th century warlord called Niall of the Nine Hostages.
 He was part of the Uí Néill dynasty, from which 25 Irish surnames ultimately descended.